-If you are age 60 and qualify for the maximum retirement annuity, you can elect to limit contributions.
+If you are age 67 and qualify for the maximum retirement annuity, you can elect to limit contributions.
 You would no longer pay full contributions to JRS.
-Instead, you would only make contributions based on future salary increases.
+Instead, you would only make contributions based on future increases to the Tier 2 annual salary.